 This hearty recipe for Irish mashed potatoes with cabbage (aka Colcannon) combines rich, buttery mashed potatoes and cabbage sautéed with onion for a side dish that’s satisfying, nutritious, and delicious.

 Halloween isn’t my favorite holiday.
 I kind-of see it as a non-holiday holiday that must be endured before the real holiday season can be ushered in (and for this I apologize to my darling Halloween-loving readers!).

-I made this lovely dish for dinner with my parents’ a couple weekends ago (I served it with a fantastic pantry-staple beef stew).
-I was tempted to put (thoroughly scrubbed) pennies into it, in keeping with tradition, but I feared my mom would see even scrubbed pennies as unclean (and no, I definitely do not blame her for that, lol!).
+I made this lovely dish for dinner with my parents’ a couple weekends ago, and served it with a fantastic Basic Beef Stew Using Pantry Staples.
+In keeping with tradition, I was tempted to put (thoroughly scrubbed) pennies in it!
+However, I feared my mom would see even scrubbed pennies as unclean (and no, I definitely do not blame her for that, lol!).